richardhenyash/perkulater/README.md

 ### Project Scope ###
 #### User Demographics ####
 * The primary users of the site will be consumers who are looking for high quality, ethically sourced coffee beans and ground coffee for home delivery.
-* A simple, clean and modern looking, well layed out site with the key information being easy to find and purchases being easy to make in a few clicks would suit this demographic.
+* A simple, clean and modern looking, well laid out site with the key information being easy to find and purchases being easy to make in a few clicks would suit this demographic.

 #### User Requirements ####
-* Simple and well layed out.
+* Simple and well laid out.
 * Visually appealing.
 * Intuitive.
 * Clean and modern looking.